ahmedmohamedreda/Exam_Q4/README.md

 # Selenium - SHAFT_ENGINE

 ## What is it
 SHAFT is a unified test automation engine.
 Powered by best-in-class frameworks, SHAFT provides a wizard-like syntax to drive your automation efficiently, maximize your ROI, and minimize your learning curve.
-Stop reinventing the wheel.
-Upgrade now:

 ## Requirements
 ```